-It may taste better with a little honey in it, as well a splash of fresh lemon juice.
-You could also add chamomile flowers, cinnamon, cayenne pepper, or an Echinacea tincture can be also be added to the tea but are optional.
-Don’t add all of these flavors at the same time—try different combinations.
+It may taste better with a little honey in it, as well as a splash of fresh lemon juice.
+You could also add chamomile flowers, cinnamon, cayenne pepper, or an echinacea tincture.
+Don't add all of these flavors at the same time—try different combinations.

 What you'll need: A grater or zester, as well as a kettle or a saucepan to boil the water, and something to strain the tea if you are not using a teapot that has one in it.

 The Best Homemade Ginger Tea